Thea von Harbou: Under Nazi rule

-With Adolf Hitler's rise to power in 1933, the German film industry began to be used for propaganda purposes.
-Harbou was loyal to the new regime.
-Around 1934, a year after the Nazi Party came to power, on her own initiative she wrote and directed two films, Elisabeth und der Narr and Hanneles Himmelfahrt.
-However, she did not find the experience of directing satisfactory and remained a prolific scenarist during this time.
+After Adolf Hitler's Nazi Party took power in 1933, the German film industry began to be used for propaganda purposes.
+Von Harbou was loyal to the new regime, and joined the Party.
+Around 1934 on her own initiative she wrote and directed two films, Elisabeth und der Narr and Hanneles Himmelfahrt, but did not find the experience of directing satisfactory, and remained a prolific screenwriter during this time.
 "Under a regime where every film was a 'state film,' Thea von Harbou amassed writing credits on some twenty-six films, while giving uncredited assistance on countless others-including a handful with an indisputable National Socialist worldview".

+When war broke out in 1939, Tendulkar was forced to leave Germany, and their marriage ended.
+With von Harbou's blessing, he courted and later married an Indian woman, who visited von Harbou in 1953.

 After World War II

-From July to October 1945, Thea von Harbou was held in Staumühle, a British prison camp.
-Though many have asserted she had significant Nazi sympathies, Harbou claimed she only joined the Nazi Party to help Indian immigrants in Germany, like her husband.
+After the defeat of Nazi Germany Thea von Harbou was held from July to October 1945 in a British-run internment camp in Staumühle.
+Though many have asserted she had significant Nazi sympathies, von Harbou claimed she only joined the Nazi Party to continue her husband's help to Indian immigrants to Germany.
 Lang's biographer, Patrick McGilligan, wrote: "Her direct work on behalf of the government consisted, she claimed, entirely of volunteer welding, making hearing aids, and emergency medical care.
 In fact, she received a medal of merit for saving people in two air raids."
 In prison, she directed a performance of Faust and when released she worked as a Trümmerfrau (rubble woman) in 1945 and 1946.